mayooear/ai-company-researcher/README.md

 ## Customization

-You can customize the prompts used in the workflow.
+You can customize the generated reports, you can modify the prompts in the `generateReport.ts` to change the style, content and format.
+In `fallbackSearch.ts`, you can change the queries used to fetch extra information via web search.
+In `extractCompanyData.ts` you can modify the prompt used by firecrawl to extract specific structured data from web pages it crawls.

-[TO DO]
+If you want to change the schema of data extracted from web pages and used to generate the report, you can change it in `schema.ts.`